MoxmiNu/ceph-test/README.md

 # ceph-test
-testing a vagrant / chef testing setup for ceph cookbook
+Making a vagrant / chef testing setup for ceph cookbook